AKST/jo/README.md

 - Types that aren't a pain in the ass...
 - Pleasurable to write, pleasurable to debug, pleasurable to read
-  - A pleasant development feedback loop
+  - A pleasant development feedback loop, while remaining Tool friendly
-  - Tool friendly, with a compiler api
+    - compiler has an API
+  - This is partial subjective
+    - style with lisp's hypen snake case, instead of camel case
+      - but lets do something retarded like outlaw the use of `_` or camelcase
+      - this is something that can be established through linters and standard library functions.
-  - This is partial subjective, like my preference for lisps hypen snake case over camel case, or white space as a block delimiter.
+    - use white space as a block delimiter
   - I love foot guns as much as the next guy, but if I'm about to blow off my foot I'd like it to be super obvious.
   - Shouldn't need to import `Debug.trace` to start debugging, or know the exact line number in my repl.
 - High Expressive and Modular without insisting on the alignment of the stars
+  - declaritive syntax can be expressed in terms of imparitive
+    - how classes in javascript can be implemented by extending a prototype
+    - async/await in javascript can be expressed as a series of nested promises
+  - statements are expressions like coffeescript/rust/lisp 😄
+    - except assignment because that's unforgivable 😡
+  - overloadable syntax sugar
+    - user defined syntax constructs can have their own keywords like `return`, `yield` that appear similar to language defined keywords, without having a large dictionary of forbidden keywords
+        - See contextuals
+    - syntax should not discourage use of the correct approach
+      - like in vanilla haskell, it's much easier to use a linked list of 64 bit characters as a string verse `Data.String`, or a list of pairs instead of `Data.Map` or `Data.HashMap`.
+      - Async IO doesn't need to be scary like it is in or eye sore like callback soup javascript.
+Having something like async/await from C# / Python / Javascript is very desirable
+    - list/set/map syntax sugar should be overloadable
+    - async await should be expressable in syntax used else where in the language, without being to vague about it's indent...
+Kind of like a monad but not scary?
   - Default to explictity, but allowing implictity when reasonable
     - Super vague bullet point, but basically strict a good balanced between implict and explict stuff, for example:
         - type casting, always explict
         - imported namespace, always explict
-      - imported type classes\*, maybe implict?
+        - utilization of a type class when type being dispatched has single implementation imported into the current namespace
+        - return statements?
+I'm not realy sure if I want to make this implict, maybe in single line lambdas

 > \* Note I'm not sure what mechanism I'll use for polymophism and
 > shared interfaces but I'll just say type classes though out.

-### 🌚  Features 🌝
+### Feature wish list 🌝

 > Like most of these aren't implemented yet, so think of this as a todo list

 - Dope ass syntax
 - Pattern matching
 - Quansi quotes
+- multiline strings and string interpolation
 - Lisp Style Macros
   - Preferably without paren soup syntax
   - At the same time I'd like some level of typing